flitbit/json-ptr/README.md

 I wrote this a few years back when I was unable to find a _complete implementation_ of [RFC 6901](https://tools.ietf.org/html/rfc6901).
 It turns out that I now use the hell out of it.

+## Breaking Changes at v1.3.0

+As was rightly pointed out in [this issue](https://github.com/flitbit/json-ptr/issues/24), I should have rolled the major version at `v1.3.0` instead of the minor version due to [breaking changes to the API](#user-content-where-did-the-global-functions-go).
+Not the worst blunder I've made, but my apologies all the same.
+Since the ship has sailed, I'm boosting the visibility of these breaking changes.

 ## Install

 ```bash